dappforce/subsocial-parachain/README.md

-# Subsocial parachain node
+# Subsocial Parachain Node

-The Subsocial parachain is our custom built Kusama blockchain, based on the Substrate framework.
+The Subsocial parachain is our custom-built Polkadot blockchain, based on the Substrate framework.

 ## Build